vikas0296/Vikas_66133/README.md

    f)Test case to validate global stiffness matrix and boundary conditions by performing rigid body rotation. g)Test case to validate global stiffness matrix and boundary conditions by performing rigid body motion.

-5. Piechart.py: In order to execute the Time analysis chart, this file can be used.
-The data has been collected from the log file using bash script
+5. Piechart.py: To analyse the time elapsed by the program, this file can be used.
+The data is then gathered in a log file and then by bash scripting, one can extract the time and plot the pie chart as shown in the report.

 6. Documents: Here, all the necessary images, screen shots, latex files have been placed.

-To run all the test cases, enter `PYTEST` command on the terminal.
+7. Please refer the flow charts.
+It will given an idea of the program flow

+Command to run the program: python -c 'import Input; Input.MainFunction()' Command to run all the patch tests: pytest -v test_patch.py Command to run all the unit tests : pytest -v Test_unit_functions.py Command to run time analysis: python Profiler.py